grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 "Down.
 Thirty meters.
 The _Grackle_ has clearly heard the _Prospect_'s run and matched its depth.
 They are lined up in pursuit a little less than five miles behind.
 We need to intercept their course in the next ten minutes or so, if we possibly can."
 Hemi lifted a stopwatch that hung from the same peg the sonar headset was stowed on and clicked it once to reset it to zero.
 He counted for a few seconds while listening, and then clicked it a second time to start the stopwatch.
 He made a note on the clipboard.

 "If your plan doesn't work, Hemi, the _Prospect_ is done for.
-Honestly, I'm not even sure why they haven't already fired a torp."
+Honestly, I'm not even sure why the _Grackle_ hasn't already fired a torp."

 "There are still a number of derelicts around.
 A torpedo is a precious thing.
 At the moment it is still too likely they would hit one of those garbage hulls rather than their target."
 Hemi looked down at the stopwatch, ticking away loudly and quickly.
 "I have to get ready.
 Do not change speed or course."